A woman wearing a floor length floral ground walking down the narrow street of a Spanish city

 Notice that most possessive adjectives only have two forms: singular and plural.
 But for nuestro and vuestro, we also have feminine forms in both singular and plural.

 Now, look at the table again.
-What can you say about the case of the possessive adjective su and sus for the third-person singular?
+What can you say about the case of the possessive adjective su and sus for the singular?
 In English, we have different possessive adjectives: “her,” “his,” and “its.”
 But in Spanish, we have no such distinction!
 In this case, my friend, you’ll need to rely on context to determine the person it refers to:

 Mi hermana me prestó su sombrero.